Piloting

 - Please evaluate the likelihood of the pilot being executed by the end of 2025 (from the perspective of all stakeholders)

-- What is the market potential of your pilot, and how can it be scaled for greater adoption and impact in the future?
+- What is the future potential of your pilot, and how can it be scaled for greater adoption and impact in the future? (for example, how well is the solution scalable to different sites, how do you evaluate the need in the industry for this type of solution?)

 Decisions on the selected pilots will be made during week 25 and communicated directly to the contact person in each pilot team, as indicated in the Application Form.